Earth's crustal evolution

 Surface map of oceanic crust showing the generation of younger (red) crust and eventual destruction of older (blue) crust.
 This demonstrates the crustal spatial evolution at the Earth's surface dictated by plate tectonics.

 Earth's crustal evolution involves the formation, destruction and renewal of the rocky outer shell at that planet's surface.

 The variation in composition within the Earth's crust is much greater than that of other terrestrial planets.
-Mars, Venus, Mercury and other planetary bodies have relatively quasi-uniform crusts unlike that of the Earth which contains both oceanic and continental plates.
+Mars, Venus, Mercury and other planetary bodies have relatively quasi-uniform crusts unlike that of Earth which contains both oceanic and continental plates.
 This unique property reflects the complex series of crustal processes that have taken place throughout the planet's history, including the ongoing process of plate tectonics.

 The proposed mechanisms regarding Earth's crustal evolution take a theory-orientated approach.
 Fragmentary geologic evidence and observations provide the basis for hypothetical solutions to problems relating to the early Earth system.
 Therefore, a combination of these theories creates both a framework of current understanding and also a platform for future study.